How to buy a domain name

 There are a huge range of domain name extensions available (such as .com, .co.uk, .net and so on).

-If you can’t buy the domain name you want with a particular extension, you may want to consider buying it with another extension.
+If you can’t buy the domain name you want with a particular extension, you may want to consider buying it with another extension, this could even help you get your desired domain for less.

 In a situation like this, it’s even more important to make sure that the domain name you want to buy doesn’t infringe on someone else’s intellectual property.
 (You can learn more about intellectual property in this guide.)